Share:

 • Any other fact or circumstances the decision make considers relevant

-The Court has an obligation under the Act to ensure that all family members to care proceedings understand what the decision making process and what decision is going to be made.
+The Court has an obligation under the Act to ensure that all family members to care and protection proceedings understand the decision making process and what decision is going to be made.
 Parents and family members are given the opportunity to be heard and have their views and wishes expressed to the Court prior to any determination being made.
 The Director General also has an obligation and function under the Act to provide and assist strengthening and supporting families in relation to the wellbeing and care of children in care proceedings.

-Our lawyers can may assist you with communicating with CYPS, the preparation of court documentation and providing you legal representation at court.
+Our lawyers may assist you with communicating with CYPS, the preparation of court documentation and providing you legal representation at court.
 If you or a family member find yourselves in a situation where a child has been removed from their parent’s care, please do not hesitate to contact us.
 We are able to give you legal advice in relation to this area of law.

-[1] Section 8 in Part 1.2 of the Children and Young People Act 2008 entitled Objects, Principles and Considerations
+1. Section 8 in Part 1.2 of the Children and Young People Act 2008 entitled Objects, Principles and Considerations ↩︎

 View more articles by: